CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

 To contribute to the project, please raise PR against this repo.

 #### About this project
-This project is to build an Splunk App that allows user to visualize the security of the whole corporate environment at the central place.
+This project is to build a Splunk App that allows user to visualize the security of the whole corporate environment at the central place.

 #### How this App is different from Enterprise Security?
 - For enterprise security user has to configure the Enterprise Security's correlation searches and understand how Enterprise Security works.
 - But for this App, the goal is to provide out of the box end-to-end security solutions.
-So, that user don't have to configure much.
+So, user don't have to configure much.
 Also, this App works on the alerts so that user can get slack or email notification while keeping the minimal false positives.

 #### Owner of the Repo
 Development has started under the observation of `CrossRealms International`.
 But the goal is to make it collaborative development.

 ### Development Guidelines
-To develop the large collaborative App while keeping in mind the quality of the product here are some of the guidelines around the development of the App.
+To develop the large collaborative App while keeping in mind the quality of the product here are some guidelines around the development of the App.

 1. Splunk App Inspect.
    - It should not fail the Splunk App Inspect.